V4641/InfoSec-Portfolio/README.md

 - SIEM tooling
   > Using Splunk through the THM Soc Simulator, alert triaging and log analysis
 - Incident Response
-  > Giving users after a RAT infections consultation about how to contain, eradicate and harden their systems
+  > Giving consultation after a RAT infection about how to contain, eradicate and harden their system
 - System Hardening
   > Best practices in network architecture, password hygiene and security concept implementations
 - Reverse engineering